-The bill, S.B.
-No. 307, amends the Civil Practice and Remedies Code and the Property Code in Texas to regulate the purchase or acquisition of title to real property by certain aliens or foreign entities.
-It introduces a new subchapter (Subchapter H) that defines terms such as "agricultural land," "designated country," and outlines the conditions under which foreign individuals or organizations may be prohibited from acquiring real property.
-Specifically, it prohibits entities from designated countries from purchasing real property if such acquisition poses a risk to public health, safety, and welfare.
+S.B.
+No. 307 amends the Civil Practice and Remedies Code and the Property Code in Texas to regulate the purchase or acquisition of title to real property by certain aliens and foreign entities.
+The bill introduces a new Subchapter H in the Property Code, which defines terms such as "agricultural land" and "designated country," and outlines the conditions under which foreign individuals or entities may be prohibited from acquiring real property.
+Specifically, it prohibits entities from designated countries from purchasing property if such acquisition poses a risk to public health, safety, and welfare.
 The bill also clarifies that U.S. citizens and lawful permanent residents are exempt from these restrictions.

 Statutes affected: Introduced: Civil Practice and Remedies Code 64.001, Property Code 5.005 (Property Code 5, Civil Practice and Remedies Code 64)